Over the Christmas season the Vancouver Aquarium features 4D holiday movies, special themed exhibits and a Scuba Claus Santa swimming with the fishes.

 In previous years featured films at the 4D theatre have included the classic 2004 animation the Polar Express featuring the voice of Tom Hanks, and a new adaptation of Rudolph the Red Nosed Reindeer.

-In 2019 just The Polar Express film was showing.
+In 2022 just The Polar Express film showed.
 It’s a Christmas classic.
 It’s also definitely a kids’ movie and follows the story of a boy who goes on an adventure to the North Pole on a train.
+The Polar Express is back again in 2023 too.

-Apart from Santa Claus (up until December 24th), the holiday films and a few Christmas trees, the rest of the Aquarium is pretty much as it is all year.
+Apart from Scuba Claus (up until December 24th), the holiday films and a few Christmas trees, the rest of the Aquarium is pretty much as it is year-round.
 There are a few exceptions, however.
-In some years the electric eel display is set up so that when the eel lets out an electric change a festive light shines, and a tank with jellyfish is made to look like a snow globe.
+In some years the electric eel display is set up so that when the eel lets out an electric charge, festive lights shine.
+In 2022 the jellyfish tank was made to look like a snow globe.

 Other Aquarium Attractions